 So here I give this Renn 65 side by side with two top-notch packs for women from two renown brands.
 I would say it stands well with those two great packs, but the price differences are considerable, this is a far more affordable pack than the other two.
 Please follow the links for more.

 In the summary, this Osprey Renn 65 Backpack for Women is really nicely built.
 Its best features are: a) the adjustable shoulder harness with the best possible ventilation, and b) excellent volume/weight ratio.
 There are packs with a larger volume/weight ratio, but as you can imagine, this always goes with a lack of features.
 I do miss a few details in this Renn 65 as well, but it is worth the money.

 I see it best suited for travel (you can attach smaller Osprey’s daypacks) and also for hiking and backpacking.
 If you are on a budget and want a top quality item, this is it.
 I have included it in my list of best women’s backpacking packs.

 If you need more options, please check my page with packs in the volume range above 55 liters.
 You will find all the top models presented in detail.
+You might want to compare this pack with the new version of Viva 65 pack for women.
 Check also my comparison text Osprey Rook & Renn vs Osprey Exos & Eja backpacks.

 Note that this is not a sponsored post.
 I am not paid by the brand and I am not related to them in any sense.
 Please use the comment box below in the case of questions or comments.
 Have a nice day.